-- Provide students with an engaging learning environment. - Have the capacity to develop a differentiated Montessori curriculum to meet the needs of all students. - Utilize Positive Psychology, and a Strengths-Based approach to increase their personal and professional capabilities.
+• Have the capacity to develop a differentiated Montessori curriculum to meet the needs of all students.

+• Utilize Positive Psychology, and a Strengths-Based approach to increase their personal and professional capabilities.

 1. Articulates the rationale and sequence of the Montessori curriculum